josecruzado21/scraping-SBS/README.md

 ![](returns_f3.png)

 ## Steps to automate the information retrieval
-* Clone this repository
+* Clone this repository.
-* Run from terminal the SBS-scraping.py script
+* Run from terminal the SBS-scraping.py script.
+* Once the script is executed, the csv file will be update to the most recent date.
+It can now be imported to any data analysis software (Power BI, Tableau, Excel).
+The README.md file will also be updated with the most recent charts.
-* It is possible to schedule execution of the script with Windows Task Scheduler
+* It is possible to schedule execution of the script with Windows Task Scheduler.